-The responses to the assessment are discussed at the NC and Board meetings and the summarised results are presented to the NC and the Board for review and decision to implement appropriate actions to enhance key areas (if any) that have been identified for improvement.
+The results from the exercise and the feedback obtained from the Directors were collated by the Company Secretary and shared with the NC Chairman, Board Chairman and the NC members, and subsequently with the entire Board, for review and decision to implement appropriate actions to enhance key areas (if any) that have been identified for improvement.

-The NC, having assessed the performance of the Board, Board Committees and the contributions of Directors for FY2021 through its formal annual evaluation process, is pleased to report that there were no significant issues that warrant the Board's attention.
+The NC, having assessed the performance of the Board, Board Committees and the contributions of Directors for FY2022 through its formal annual evaluation process, found no significant issue that warranted the Board's attention.
 The results of the assessments were satisfactory and accepted by the Board.